Have you ever wondered what happens when a player is called up by their country?

 Effectively, that list comprises a provisional squad - with the final selection having to be made within 15 days of the match - but clubs don't always tell their players that they're in contention.

 Sometimes, it's the morning of the announcement before players get a call to tell them.
 Other times, the first time they know for sure is when the SFA tweets who has made the cut.
 And it's up to the player when they tell people about their call-up.

 Do they get a 'starter pack'?

 Everyone gets the standard document that outlines key contacts and requirements of international players, along with the national team code of conduct.
-But new call-ups are also given a full run through by Frank Reilly, the team manager.
+But new call-ups are also given a full run through by Ashley Phillips, who has succeeded the retired Frank Reilly as team manager.

 How do you get to the team hotel?

 Players could be coming from all over the place.
-Some, such as Johnny Russell or Lewis Morgan, would fly in from the United States.
+Some would fly in from continental Europe.
 Others might be closer to home but unable to drive, or bemused by the notion of finding their way to the squad base at Oriam - just outside Edinburgh - by public transport.

 They are reimbursed for expenses - conjuring images of them carrying around fistfuls of receipts and filling in claim sheets - but more often than not, arrangements are made by the Scottish FA travel department, with players collected from airports or stations if needs be.

 Nothing is more important than their passport.
 Not only is it needed to get on a plane for an away game but it's required for Fifa's online registration too.

 There have been some memorable hunts for missing ones over the years, too.
 One player arrived at the airport on the occasion of his first call-up only to discover he had brought his baby daughter's passport instead of his own.
 Another time, a seaplane had to be chartered to retrieve one.